opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ### Command Register

-The contribution point of command registration is `KeybindingContribution`, through which we can register 'Command' as follows:
+The contribution point of command registration is `KeybindingContribution`, through which we can register `Command` as follows:

 ```ts
 import {